Mechanical Engineering Program

 It is the intent of the flexible technical elective requirement that students take a number of core technical electives to develop deeper technical knowledge in specific engineering areas.

-The flexible technical electives credits can be broken down into two categories:
+The flexible technical electives credits can be satisfied with:

 • Any 300-level or higher courses in ME or in other engineering, biology, chemistry, mathematics, and physics fields, excluding TC3000J and TC4960J.